imagej/imagej.github.io/_pages/news/2016-12-20_-_Fiji_+_KNIP_hackathon.md

 ### JeanYvesTinevez

--   With {% include person content='Pietzsch' %}, worked on Mastodon/plugins/trackmate3, in particular view colouring by numerical features calculated on a model.
+-   With {%- include person id='tpietzsch' -%}, worked on Mastodon/plugins/trackmate3, in particular view colouring by numerical features calculated on a model.
--   With {% include person content='Pietzsch' %},extended the [MaMuT](/plugins/mamut) so that it can be used for 2D over time properly.
+-   With {%- include person id='tpietzsch' -%},extended the [MaMuT](/plugins/mamut) so that it can be used for 2D over time properly.

 ### Christian Dietz